- About Us

 Published September 20, 2011

 Data Source(s): NOAA–Climate Prediction Center (CPC)

-This summary is excerpted and edited from the Aug 16 Seasonal Drought Outlook technical discussion produced by the NOAA–Climate Prediction Center and written by forecaster A. Allgood.
+This summary is partially excerpted and edited from the September 15 Seasonal Drought Outlook technical discussion produced by the NOAA-Climate Prediction Center (CPC) and written by forecaster B. Pugh.

 The delineated areas in the Seasonal Drought Outlook are defined subjectively and are based on expert assessment of numerous indicators, including the official precipitation outlooks, various medium- and short-range forecasts , models such as the 6-10 day and 8-14 day forecasts, soil moisture tools, and climatology.

 For medium- and short-range forecasts, visit:

 Southwest Climate Outlook Staff